aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 ### Unit of gas

 You can make a simple transaction, or a complicated transaction that requires the blockchain to perform lots of computation and distributed storage.
 In either case, you will be required to spend a processing fee sufficient to complete the transaction.
-This is where the notion of **gas** becomes clear**.** Here is how it works:
+This is where the notion of **gas** becomes clear.
+Here is how it works:

 In the Aptos blockchain a **unit of gas** represents a basic unit of resource consumption.
 A single unit of gas is a combined representation of: